atomic-package/docs/docs/pages/progress.md

 # Progress

-<p class="uk-text-lead">Defines progress bars that indicate how far along a process is.</p>
+<p class="text docsLeadText">Defines progress bars that indicate how far along a process is.</p>

 ## Usage